ebureauet/frontend-framework/docs/workingwithjs.md

 First, you need to create your base .js file in 'src/js/' folder, you can name this file 'main-demo.js' or any name enough to remind you that it is the bundle version of all your javascript files.

-#### Your other JS files
+#### Your JS LIB files

-Now, these files are the javascript files that your project depends on; like 'jquery', 'validate.js', 'bootstrap.js' and your config or initialize scripts file 'custom.js'.
+Now, these files are the javascript files that your project depends on; like 'validate.js', 'bootstrap.js' and your config or initialize scripts file 'custom.js'.
 You should store them to a subfolder inside 'src/js/', so for example, if these js files are library or plugin scripts then its appropriate to store them in a subfolder called 'src/js/lib/'.
 You can create any subfolder as long as their names are appropriate to what they must contain.

 #### Bower JS files